 I write content for businesses that want humour to convey a message.
 It’s a subjective area but so is branding.
 We’re not trying to please everyone, that would be insane.
 A client will give me a starting point (favourite comedian or funny brand) as inspiration.
 That way I get the right kind of funny for the project.

 Having to deal with rubbish clients grinds my gears but it means I’ve refined my process to avoid the dickheads.
 I now get the prospects I want, and who want me.

 What I need from you

-A like-minded sense of humour would be great – failing that, I’m going to need a lot of information.
-I’m going to ask you questions, lots of questions, and some might be tricky to answer, but answer them you must for I won’t be able to produce top-notch content without those answers.
+A sense of humour and a lot of information.
+I’m going to ask you questions, lots of questions, and some might be tricky to answer but answer them you must for I won’t be able to produce top-notch ‘hilarious’ content without those answers.